vitalyzed/CRM-Systems-Cloud-Integration/README.md

 ## Class structure Calls

-Creating firs connection (Heand shake):
+Creating first connection (Heand shake):
 *Note that there is a limit I've added for a test.

 ##### Define class